josmar-crwdstffng/angular/aio/content/guide/animations.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-See the Material Design website's topic on [Natural easing curves](https://material.io/design/motion/speed.html#easing) for general information on easing curves.
+See the topic on [Natural easing curves](https://material.io/design/motion/speed.html#easing) of the Material Design website for general information on easing curves.

 </div>